Perspective | MLB owners and players are so busy yelling, they can’t hear their fans’ frustration

 That extra time, at least for now, does not seem as if it will be filled with baseball.
-There was optimism, real optimism, Wednesday afternoon that the league and the union would come to a deal.
+There was optimism, real optimism, Wednesday afternoon that MLB and the union would come to a deal.
 Maybe they still will.
-Either way, know this: At least some MLB officials believe they had a handshake deal following Wednesday’s meeting in Arizona between Commissioner Rob Manfred and Tony Clark, the executive director of the Major League Baseball Players Association.
+Either way, know this: At least some MLB officials believe they had a handshake deal following Tuesday’s meeting in Arizona between Commissioner Rob Manfred and Tony Clark, the executive director of the MLB Players Association.

-And now, here we are: a counter-offer by the players, but no deal, and no idea when — or if — there might be one.
+And now here we are: a counter-offer by the players but no deal and no idea when — or if — there might be one.

-This all makes you wonder if these two sides speak the same language.
+This all makes you wonder whether these two sides speak the same language.
 How could Manfred and Clark meet in person and make progress and have one side believe a deal was made and the other say, “No such thing?”

 The base issue is trust, and that matters both in these negotiations and — more ominously — going forward.
 Though the talks about figuring out a way to salvage a truncated 2020 season aren’t necessarily tied to those for a new collective bargaining agreement in the winter of 2021-22, the relationship that’s being established — and, it seems, worsened over the past month or more — will color everything.
-As one league official with intimate knowledge of the talks said Thursday, “Backing out of deals like this does not bode well for trust going forward.”
+As one MLB official with intimate knowledge of the talks said Thursday, “Backing out of deals like this does not bode well for trust going forward.”

-That’s quite a claim, and quite a sentiment.
+That’s quite a claim and quite a sentiment.
 So here we are, miserable.
 These two sides should be partners, both with interests in sustaining and growing the sport.
 They need each other: The owners need the players to have a product, and the players need the owners to get paid.
-Yet somehow, they are nothing more than adversaries.
+Yet somehow they are nothing more than adversaries.
 For a sport that is precariously positioned to begin with, that’s harrowing stuff.

-I’ve long thought the decline of baseball was an overwrought narrative given the money derived from local television revenue and the nearly $11 billion in revenue generated last year, a record.
-But this stalemate further highlights the sport’s financial issues entering the next decade: local television contracts that won’t be replicated because people consume their sports in new and different ways, an aging fan base, and declining attendance.
+I have long thought the decline of baseball was an overwrought narrative given the money derived from local television revenue and the nearly $11 billion in revenue generated last year, a record.
+But this stalemate further highlights the sport’s financial issues entering the next decade: local television contracts that won’t be replicated because people consume their sports in new and different ways, an aging fan base and declining attendance.
 Combine those with a product that is deeply flawed: too many home runs, too many strikeouts, too-long games with too much dead time between the action.

 That’s a lot to overcome.
 Boil it down to this thin, unappetizing broth: At a time when baseball had a chance to play games unencumbered by other sports, perhaps even gaining some new fans who have no NBA or NFL to which to turn, it is managing to alienate at least some of the fans it already has.

 Now, I’m not a big believer in baseball fans who say, “I’m done with baseball.”
 It feels like an in-the-moment hissy fit.
 I like red meat.
-Put red meat in front me, particularly after I’ve fasted for three months, and I will eat it.
+Put red meat in front of me, particularly after I have fasted for three months, and I will eat it.
 Should it return, baseball fans will consume baseball.

 But the ask here would be enormous.
 If — if — a deal is struck, the sport is asking fans to believe a 60-something-game season with an expanded playoff format is legitimate.
 (Record of the 2019 World Series champion Washington Nationals after 60 games: 27-33.)
-Then it will be asking fans to process what could be an unsettling offseason, with some executives predicting not only an impossibly slow free agent market but perhaps even a mass exodus of arbitration-eligible players, as Jayson Stark of The Athletic reported.
+Then it will be asking fans to process what could be an unsettling offseason, with some executives predicting not only an impossibly slow free agent market but perhaps even a mass exodus of arbitration-eligible players, as Jayson Stark of the Athletic reported.
 Such a salary purge could lead to oddly constructed, temporary rosters filled with players on one-year deals.
 Fans would be asked to apply their allegiances — not to mention their money — to unrecognizable teams?

 And all of those circumstances are merely a prequel to what long has been feared as the sport’s real problem, the negotiation of a new CBA following the 2021 season.